HappyFrowl/documentation/Linux/BasicScripting.md

 * `git stash` - Stash local Git changes in a temporary area.
   * `git stash` is about saving your work temporarily
-  * it can also be a solution for when **conflicts** arise due to having uncommited changes in an existing branch and existing file
+  * It can also be a solution for when **conflicts** arise due to having uncommited changes in an existing branch and existing file
   * **Walkthrough**:
     * Be on any branch (e.g., main).
     * Modify an existing file (a file that has already been committed).